bruceyyu/bruceyyu.github.io/README.md

 # To do list

-1. public navigation bar (see head.html)
+1. public navigation bar (see head.html) [cancelled]
-2. combine sponsors.html, join.html, and index.html into one html page (with link within the page)
+2. combine sponsors.html, join.html, and index.html into one html page (with link within the page) [done]
+3. a transparent nav bar, collapsed in the iphone size screen [done]
+4. page for projects' showcase & its template [done]
+5. collapsed showcase [done]
+6. page for partners & its template [undo]

 ---